Does thinking about the topic of vegan nutrition fill you with uncertainty?

 Overall, YES.
-As long as you are eating a well-balanced diet which includes vegetables, fruits, beans, whole grains, nuts, seeds, and healthy fats, then you will be on your way to meeting your vegan nutritional needs.
+As long as you are eating a well-balanced diet which includes whole foods like vegetables, fruits, beans, whole grains, nuts, seeds, and healthy fats, then you will be on your way to meeting your nutritional needs.
+But...

-But there are 5 topics about vegan nutrition that I believe all Vegans should pay special attention to.
-So let's talk about these now...
+There are 5 topics about nutrition that I believe all Vegans should pay special attention to and we'll cover these below...

 But with more and more people moving away from eating fish due to mercury contamination, and since vegans and vegetarians do not eat fish, it is important to understand where you will get your EPA/DHA.
 In fact, this is a topic that many vegans simply don't know about, so you will be ahead of the curve if you learn all you can about it now.

-When we eat foods rich in Alpha-Linolenic Acid (LNA), an essential fatty acid found in foods such as flax and hemp seeds, walnuts, and soy, our bodies then can convert this LNA to EPA and DHA.
+When we eat foods rich in Alpha-Linolenic Acid (LNA), an essential fatty acid found in foods such as flax and hemp seeds, walnuts, and soy (organic!), our bodies then can convert this LNA to EPA and DHA.

 BUT, some of us can perform this internal conversion easily; others have some challenges making this conversion.
 So if someone is deficient in DHA/EPA, this could mean their body is not converting properly, or they are simply not ingesting enough of the raw materials to make this conversion.
 If you are eating enough flax and hemp seeds, walnuts, and soy, then consuming excess hoping it will cause more conversion than normal may or may not work - either your body converts efficiently or it doesn't.